taylorconor/Attempy/README.md

 </pre>

 ##Installation instructions
-1. Execute the makefile by running `sudo make` in the project's root directory.
+1. Execute the makefile by running `make` in the project's root directory.
 2. Start Attempy by running: `python runserver.py`.
 3. The web application can then be accessed at `lvh.me:5000`.